-Curcumin is a yellow pigment in turmeric spices that have pharmacological function (10).
+Curcumin is a yellow pigment in turmeric that curry spices have broad and pharmacological function (10).
 Curcumin is a species of Curcuma longa, a herbal monocot plant, that belongs to the ginger family (Zingiberaceae).
-It is prevalent in the tropical and subtropical regions of India, China, and Southeast Asia (11).Curcumin has antioxidative, anti-inflammatory, and chemotherapeutic potential (12).
+It is prevalent in the tropical and subtropical regions of India, China, and Southeast Asia (11).
+Curcumin has antioxidative. anti-inflammatory, and chemotherapeutic potential (12).